keptn/tutorials/site/tutorials/keptn-litmus-018.md

 In this tutorial, we are going to install Keptn on a Kubernetes cluster.

-The full setup that we are going to deploy is sketched in the following image.
+The full set up that we are going to deploy is sketched in the following image.
 ![demo setup](./assets/keptn-litmus/demo-workflow.png)

 If you are interested, please have a look at this presentation from Litmus and Keptn maintainers presenting the initial integration.